PipedreamHQ/pipedream/docs/docs/projects/README.md

 ![Project Listing (Owner)](./images/project-listing-owner.png)

 ::: warning Some projects may not have owners
-Projects created before February 2024 don't automatically have owners.
+Projects created before February 2024 don't automatically have owners, which has no functional impact.
 :::

 **Access** indicates which workspace members have access to each project, and this can be displayed as "me", "Workspace", or "N members".